liquibase/liquibase-neo4j/README.md

 Liquibase: Update has been successful.
 ```

-Let us look at the database again.
+Look at the database again.

 ![Results after second run](docs/img/liquibase-neo4j-node-insertion-run-2.png)

 Nothing changed!

 It actually works by design.
-Remember that change sets are incremental by default, i.e. they run only once by default.
+Remember that change sets are incremental by default, i.e. they run only once.

 The database actually contains more than 1 node: